Enveloppe/obsidian-enveloppe/README.md

 Some publishing solution support folder note, but these note need to be named `index`.
 In case you use [Folder Note](https://github.com/aidenlx/alx-folder-note) with [the `same name` strategies](https://github.com/aidenlx/alx-folder-note/wiki/folder-note-pref) you will have a problem, no?
 By chance, I have a solution for you, guys!
 Now, the plugin will convert these file into `index` if you activate the settings.
 Here some examples of renaming, using the different parameters from the default folder.
+Note : This option doesn't work for Obsidian Path + Same name strategies **outside** of folder.

 > [!example] frontmatter example with a file named `folder2`
 > - Using a category value : `folder1/folder2`